tiagopalhota/personalblog/content/posts/hello-world.md

 ---
 title: 'Hello World' # Title of the blog post.
 date: 2023-03-21T17:49:31Z # Date of post creation.
-description: 'Article description.' # Description used for search engine.
+description: 'Hello World!' # Description used for search engine.
 featured: true # Sets if post is a featured post, making appear on the home page side bar.
 draft: false # Sets whether to render this page.
 Draft of true will not be rendered.
 toc: false # Controls if a table of contents should be generated for first-level links automatically.